Preload icon

 Val Verde Border Humanitarian Coalition

-The Val Verde Border Humanitarian Coalition is a group of local citizens and agencies that haveunited to develop an efficient way to transition refugees to their destinationsupon release of federal custody through a unified and coordinated effort.
+The Val Verde Border Humanitarian Coalition is a group of local citizens and agencies that united to develop an efficient way to transition refugees to their destinations upon release of federal custody through a unified and coordinated effort.

 Mission: Border Hope

-• Click here for more information about getting involved.
+Click here for more information about Mission: Border Hope.

 The Holding Institute Community Center works in the surrounding community to strengthen opportunities: with physical, behavioral, spiritual, social, cultural, and educational initiatives.